Beside the Gran Teatro in the centre of Havana's old town is the landmark Havana Capitol Building – el Capitolio.

 Like most secret tunnels, time has a way of unveiling the secret through other, less secretive works.

 It is in this way that often local word-of-mouth stories are verified - and so it was here.
 In doing civic works the tunnel was revealed.

 Leading away from the statue, the Salón de los Pasos Perdidos or Hall of Lost Steps is magnificent – and true to its name, muffles the noise of footsteps.

 These have more fantastic brass candelabra and chandeliers – all with energy saving light bulbs!

 The Havana Capitol Building is a place full of pattern: on friezes, cornices, columns, and doors.

 There are even patterns in the brass railings and grills.

 Each ceiling of the Capitol Building is a work of art in itself.

 Expectancy is the atmosphere for miracles .

-When you visit El Capitolio, the Capitol Building of the Republic of Cuba that was once the seat of parliament, you will find it to be a place where art saturates the senses.
+When you visit El Capitolio, the Capitol Building of the Republic of Cuba that is once again the seat of parliament, you will find it to be a place where art saturates the senses.